Hyle-org/devhub-hyle/docs/concepts/smart-contracts.md

 Hylé is a fully programmable blockchain that optimizes data storage by keeping only the essential information needed to validate smart contract proofs.
 This design ensures that Hylé smart contracts are lightweight and efficient.

-Where traditional blockchains keep all smart contract information onchain, Hylé splits offchain data (your contract's execution) and onchain data, which is retrieved through our ABI.
+[Unlike traditional blockchains](./hyle-vs-vintage-blockchains.md), which store all smart contract data onchain, Hylé separates execution data (managed offchain by each application) from onchain data, which can be retrieved via our ABI.

-## Onchain data about smart contracts
+## Onchain smart contract data

-Hylé smart contracts' onchain data consists of:
+Hylé smart contracts store the following data onchain:

-- **Name**: the unique identifier for your contract
+- **Name**: the unique identifier for the contract
-- **Verifier**: the proof system (e.g. "risc0" or "gnark-groth16-te-BN254")
+- **Verifier**: the proof system used (e.g., "risc0" or "gnark-groth16-te-BN254")
-- **Program ID**: the unique identifier for your program in that proof system
+- **Program ID**: the unique identifier for the program within that proof system
 - **State digest**: current state commitment of the contract

 ### Explanation of the contract fields